 Above is a Google Earth satellite photo of the Washington Square Cinema, which stood for about 35 years on this spot across from Washington Square Mall in Tigard, Oregon.
 I lived for a long time in this area and remember this theater in its heyday–which was a long time ago.
-For at least 15 years it sat empty, abandoned and mysterious.
+For 10 years it sat empty, abandoned and mysterious.
 The other day when I thought, “Hey, what happened to that place?” and I Googled it, I discovered that the Washington Square Cinema is believed to be one of the most haunted (literally) places in all of Oregon.

 First, a word of explanation.
 I do have a blog category for “Haunted Places” and I tag posts that, but, as I do not believe in ghosts, I don’t literally mean that a place is haunted.
 (Some readers do seem to take it that way, however).
 I mean “haunted” in the sense of a dark or shadowy history hanging over a place.
 For much of its history, however, many people believed the Washington Square cinema was actually haunted by supernatural manifestations.
 As I said I don’t believe that, but it’s an interesting story anyway.

 Let’s start with what we know about this place in the literal world.
 Washington Square Mall was built in 1973 not long after Highway 217 was completed.
 It was the perfect location, because Washington Square became a cash cow almost beyond belief.
 It remains to this day something like the second or third most profitable mall in the entire United States.
 Twenty years ago I worked at Meier & Frank, a department store in this mall (long since converted into a Macy’s), and while I was working there, the Washington Square location was routinely the second most profitable store in the May Department Store company’s empire, ranking only behind the Lord & Taylor in Manhattan.
 Naturally, if you’ve got a mall you’d better have a movie theater, right?